creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 $$w_{i,j} = \mu_{i,j} + \sigma_{i,j} \epsilon_{i,j}$$, with $$\epsilon_{i,j} \sim  \mathcal{N}(0, 1)$$.
 In this case we could make sure that $$Cov [L_i,L_j]=0 $$ by sampling a separate weight matrix $$\textbf{W}$$.

 This approach is not computationally efficient.
-To make it so they applied another trick based on
+To make it so they applied another trick:
 > Fortunately, the weights (and therefore $$\epsilon$$) only influence the expected log likelihood through the neuron activations $$\textbf{B}$$, which are of much lower dimension.
 If we can therefore sample the random activations $$\textbf{B}$$ directly, without sampling $$\textbf{W}$$ or $$\epsilon$$, we may obtain an efficient Monte Carlo estimator at a much lower cost.
 For a factorized Gaussian posterior on the weights, the posterior for the activations (conditional on the input $$\textbf{A}$$) is also factorized Gaussian